 Guatemala Tour: The Enduring Maya

-Tour Guatemala’s highland archaeological sites, explore traditional Maya markets, experience shamanistic practices, and enjoy Day of the Dead Kite flying festival!
+Tour highland Guatemala’s archaeological sites, explore traditional Maya markets, experience shamanistic practices, and enjoy the Day of the Dead kite flying festival!

 - Spend four days in Antigua, a UNESCO World Heritage City

 - Explore the remains of K’iche’ and Kaqchikel capital cities – Iximché and Utatlán

 - Uncover the history of Abaj Takalik as revealed on carved stone monuments

 - Discover village markets in Chichicastnango and San Francisco el Alto

 - Learn about Maximón, a cigar-smoking, whisky-drinking indigenous deity

 - Experience shamanistic rituals at sacred caves

 - Limited to a maximum of 14 participants